kirstinkoepnick/kirstinkoepnick.github.io/_pages/publications.md

 # Submitted Manuscripts

+---

+# In Revision

 **Koepnick, K.**, Harnik, N., Randall, M., and Tziperman, E. <br>
-*The seasonality of QBO peaks and ENSO-QBO interaction.* _(submitted GRL)_
+*The seasonality of QBO peaks and ENSO-QBO interaction.* _(In revision.
+GRL)_

 Posternack, M., and **Koepnick, K.** <br>
-*Identifying a Regime Structure and Transition State of the Southern Annular Mode using Clustering Autoencoder Techniques.* _(submitted AGU Machine Learning and Computation)_
+*Identifying a Regime Structure and Transition State of the Southern Annular Mode using Clustering Autoencoder Techniques.* _(In revision.
+AGU Machine Learning and Computation)_

----

-# In Revision

 **Koepnick, K.**, Fu, M., and Tziperman, E. <br>
-*Comparing the surface mass balance of the Laurentide Ice Sheet during the last deglaciation with geophysical reconstructions.*
+*Comparing the surface mass balance of the Laurentide Ice Sheet during the last deglaciation with geophysical reconstructions.*  _(In revision AGU Paleoclimatology and Paleoceanography)_.
-In revision.

 ---